EthanSousaProjects/Personal_Server_Setup/README.md

 1) Connect to the server via SSH (Secure Shell) on an account with root/ sudo access.
 A common method is to use [PuTTY](https://putty.org/).
 You can also use things like the terminal or command prompt (name depends on platform). i will be using the windows command prompt.

-   1) To do this I open the command promt in windows and use the command `SSH <root/user account>@<IP Address/ Host Name>`.
+   1) To do this I open the command prompt in windows and use the command `SSH <root/user account>@<IP Address/ Host Name>`.

-   2) It will ask you about a key finger print if you have not connected before. type yes then enter to approve the connection to the server.
+   2) It will ask you about a key finger print if you have not connected before.
+Type yes then enter to approve the connection to the server.

    3) It will then ask you for the password to the account you want to login to.
 Type the password out, it will not appear, then hit enter.
 You are now connected via SSH to your server.

 2) You can install OMV extra via the command on the [OMV extras](https://wiki.omv-extras.org/doku.php?id=start) website.
 When I installed OMV extras on 11/08/2024 the command was as follows: `wget -O - https://github.com/OpenMediaVault-Plugin-Developers/packages/raw/master/install | bash`.
-For a non root acccount make sure you have `sudo` at the start of the command.
+For a non root account make sure you have `sudo` at the start of the command.
 Once you hit enter the install should run.

 3) It is good practice to reboot your server when performing an install like this.
 You can reboot it from the OMV web interface or, you can reboot from the command line through the command `reboot`.
 Remember to use `sudo` for non root accounts.

 OMV extras is now installed.
-You can now install more plugin and install docker under the omv-extras page in the system settings panel.
+You can now install more plugins and install docker under the omv-extras page in the system settings panel.

 ### Network Settings Overview